You may not realize this, but not everyone who joins the military does so to be patriotic.

 “WHAT DO YOU HAVE TO SAY FOR YOURSELF MITCHEM?’

 “SIR, NO EXCUSE SIR.”

-They released me back to my squadron that was standing outside in the middle of the night at full attention in their underwear.
+They released me back to my squadron.
 Wide eyes locked onto me as I emerged from the barracks.

 I smiled as I fell back into place and snapped to attention.